Minneapolis 2025

 Toronto 2020

-The second Infrastructure Complexity conference is being organized by Shoshanna Saxe (University of Toronto) and will take place in Toronto, Ontario, Canada in February 2020.
+The second conference was organized by Shoshanna Saxe (University of Toronto) and took place in Toronto, Ontario, Canada in February 2020.

 Outcomes from the conference will be provided in February 2020.